 Safety and environmental case reports shall be personally approved by the individual with formally delegated authority to confirm their acceptance with the progress of the safety case/assessment and of the risks associated with the project.

 2.5.10.
 Clause 4.10 Independent Assurance

-The Project Team Leader or equivalent shall ensure independent review of the Safety and Environmental Management System as appropriate and commensurate to the risk, by the individual with formally delegated authority for safety and environmental protection.
+Independent review of the Safety and Environmental Management System shall be ensured, as appropriate and commensurate to the risk, by the individual with formally delegated authority for safety and environmental protection.

 2.6.
 Part 5 - Risk management

 Risk Management is an essential function of safety and environmental protection and these Clauses reflect that importance.
 They set both general safety and environmental protection standards and specific DE&S requirements that support the need for assurance and performance monitoring to the Defence Board.
 The requirement to refer risks through Line management is included here.

 All foreseeable Safety Risks and Environmental impacts shall be identified, assessed, prioritised and managed.

 Operating Centres, Project Teams or equivalents are to ensure that all new or increased safety risks arising from changes to Products, Systems or Services or to their operating environment are managed appropriately

 2.6.3.
 Clause 5.3 Hierarchy of Controls